What Is Warp Drive?

 But before I start raining on anyone's parade, let's break this technology down a bit.

-Essentially, when the drive is activated, spacetime behind the vessel expands, and spacetime in front of the vessel contracts (if you are having a problem envisioning this, think about the inflation of the universe: Space itself is expanding).
+Essentially, when the drive is activated, spacetime behind the vessel expands, and spacetime in front of the vessel contracts (if you are having a problem envisioning this, think about the inflation of the universe — space itself is expanding).
 In this respect, the path taken becomes a time-like free-fall.
 In a way, you step out of space and time or jump through it.
 The ship hums along in a little bubble of space, and neither the passengers nor the vessel encounter inertial effects.

-For those of us who have a mental breakdown on 10 hour plane flights, 5 months might still seem like quite a bit of travel time; however, when we are talking about the vast cosmic distances between Earth and Proxima Centauri, a 5 month trip would be an achievement of monumental proportions (keep in mind, it took Curiosity 8 months just to reach Mars, which is in our own solar system).
+For those of us who have a mental breakdown on 10-hour plane flights, five months might still seem like quite a bit of travel time.
+However, when we are talking about the vast cosmic distances between Earth and Proxima Centauri, a five-month trip would be an achievement of monumental proportions (keep in mind, it took Curiosity eight months just to reach Mars, which is in our own solar system).

-Also, any people or objects at the destination point will be gamma ray and high energy particle blasted into oblivion.
-And we don't just mean people; we’re talking about the complete and utter annihilation of whole star systems…yeah, a bit of a minor hang-up.
+Additionally, anything at the destination point will be blasted into oblivion by gamma rays and high-energy particles.
+And we don't just mean people.
+We’re talking about the complete and utter annihilation of whole star systems.

-Relativity indicates that there is no upper limit to the amount of energy an Alcubierre drive could pick up.
-So travelers on their way to Proxima Centauri could annihilate the system upon their arrival.
+Relativity indicates that there is no upper limit to the amount of energy an Alcubierre drive could pick up, so travelers on their way to Proxima Centauri could annihilate the system upon their arrival.
 Even worse, re-positioning the vessel won’t help, as this death ray might be projected in all directions simultaneously.
+So, yeah, that's a bit of a minor hang-up.

 However, don’t be too upset.
 Scientists are still crunching the numbers to see if this technology is really as dangerous as feared.
-And even if it is super dangerous, it doesn't mean that we can’t use it to seek out new life and new civilizations…it just means that we might accidentally destroy said new life and new civilizations when we get there.
+And even if it is super dangerous, it doesn't mean that we can’t use it to seek out new life and new civilizations.
+It just means that we might accidentally destroy said new life and new civilizations when we get there.

-All the same, Alcuberrie's ideas have lead to a number of interesting thought experiments in quantum field theory, and scientists will likely be producing papers addressing these idea for some time.
+All the same, Alcuberrie's thought experiment has lead to a number of interesting other thought experiments in quantum field theory, and scientists will likely be producing papers addressing these idea for some time.
 We'll continue to cover them as they come out, and though things may look painfully dismal for this technology, who knows what the future may hold.